ikantkode/pdfLLM/README.md

 1. I like the DeepSeek's Thinking Approach, so I have independentally thought of and begun implementation of "Grammar Check".
 The idea is, it is going to stream a response and then grammar check, then give the response again.
 We will have the same approach as R1 where you have a think bubble and then the actual answer - except it will all be context based.
 2. This will make 2 API calls, but at least it will fix the broken words.
 Today, I understand why PDFs are so yucky.
 It does not even make sense that this format is alive.
 The world should just switch to markdown /s (seriously sarcasm, I know PDFs are king in some areas and I wouldn't replace them).

-As of 03/02/2025

-Upon further exploration, the current implementation functions as a lightweight RAG (Retrieval-Augmented Generation) system with semantic search.
-Embedding models will enhance functionality.

 #### Roadmap

 pdfLLM will remain open-source.
 A demo version will be hosted for broader accessibility.